 In addition to that…

 Adding a second tank to an air compressor will allow the compressor to have more cooling time (assuming you’re not drawing more CFM from the system than the compressor pump can generate).
-This is because there’s now a greater volume of air stored, so your air tool can run for longer before the air in the tanks drop below the air compressor pump cut in pressure.
+This is because there’s now a greater volume of air stored, so your air tool can run for longer before the air in the tanks drops below the air compressor pump cut-in pressure.

 So this is also a great way to help reduce the stress on your air compressor – if it’s got a 50% Duty Cycle and it spends 5 minutes on and 2 minutes off – you’re over-stressing it!